-Effective: October 2, 2001 Revised: April 22, 2016
+Effective: October 2, 2001 Revised: October 23,

 Description.
 This work shall consist of the preparation of all designated metal surfaces by the method(s) specified on the plans.
-This work also includes the painting of those designated surfaces with the paint system(s) specified on the plans.
+This work also includes the painting of those designated surfaces.
+This work also includes caulking locations designated on the plans and painting with with the paint system(s) specified on the plans.
 The Contractor shall furnish all materials, equipment, labor, and other essentials necessary to accomplish this work and all other work described herein and as directed by the Engineer.